Correctional Officer Crossover Training to Florida CMS Law Enforcement Basic Recruit Training Program―Technical Certificate

 Law enforcement officers must be able to communicate clearly, calm a distraught victim, adapt to unexpected situations and maintain a level head at all times.
 They will have integrity and be honest, ethical and compassionate.

-This program is offered at the Public Service Technology Building at the East Campus in Dade City.
+This program can be completed on the East Campus in Dade City.